bbauska/Coursera-Bootstrap/readme.md

 With this, my project is now configured, to both keep a watch on my SASS files and serve it up whenever required.

-This completes my grunt file, let\'s go back to our terminal.
+This completes my grunt file, let&apos;s go back to our terminal.

-Going back to my terminal, I\'ve opened another tab and then in this tab, I\'m going to run the grunt task, which will also be keeping my browserSync running and will serve up files and automatically reload the web page, if any of those files change.
+Going back to my terminal, I&apos;ve opened another tab and then in this tab, I&apos;m going to run the grunt task, which will also be keeping my browserSync running and will serve up files and automatically reload the web page, if any of those files change.

-If you configure a task as a default task as we did in the exercise, then at the prompt, I just need to type grunt and then it\'ll automatically execute the default task.
+If you configure a task as a default task as we did in the exercise, then at the prompt, I just need to type grunt and then it&apos;ll automatically execute the default task.

 Once my grunt tasks starts running, you can see that it has started the